jennifernguyen281/Forecast-Daily-Interstate-94-Westbound-Traffic-Volume-for-MN-DoT-ATR-Station-301/README.md

 Some interesting findings: 1) Traffic volume is affected by the Average temprature of 6 days before; 2) Friday is the busiest day of the week; 3) Holidays are less busy than non-holidays.

-Models: Seasonal Dummies, Cyclical trend model, Error model, seasonal ARIMA, TF model.
+Models: Seasonal Dummies, Cyclical trend model, Error model, seasonal ARIMA, TF model